rclone/rclone/docs/content/docs.md

 Setting this small will make rclone more synchronous to the listings of the remote which may be desirable.

+Setting this to a negative number will make the backlog as large as possible.

 ### --max-delete=N ###

 This tells rclone not to delete more than N files.
 If that limit is